Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 ### Third Stage: Recognizing Both Worlds

-Recently, I was running and playing around with some LLM structure which is very engineering size; I realize that instead of treating the two things seperatedly.
-We could think these as two skills: think in a extreme clean enviroment and implement in a dirty enviroment.
+Recently, I was running and playing around with some LLM structure which is on engineering side; I realize that instead of treating the two things seperatedly.
+We could think these as two skills: think in a clean enviroment and implement in a dirty enviroment.

 So I think the most important things for me is **What of Probelm I Want to Solve?** Then I choose **What Kind of the Skills I Want to be Good at**.